fluffyhuskystudio/spike-prime-api/README.md

   <br>yourcode.py

 ## Credits
-spike module is based on https://github.com/sanjayseshan/spikeprime-tools/blob/master/spiketools/hub/spike.py, which was created by @jeffdamp and @sanjayseshan (Thanks!) hub module is created by myself based on the document shared at https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/
+spike module is based on https://github.com/sanjayseshan/spikeprime-tools/blob/master/spiketools/hub/spike.py, which was created by @jeffdamp and @sanjayseshan (Thanks!)<br>
+hub module is created by myself based on the document shared at https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/